Stay Safe While Bicycling in California

 A bike accident is a terrifying experience.
 You shouldn’t have to fight the insurance company while you are trying to recover from your injuries.
 Call the experienced bike injury lawyers at Arash Law.
 We have helped injury victims in San Francisco, Riverside, San Jose, San Diego, Sacramento, Sherman Oaks and throughout California.

 We have over decades of experience, and our personal injury lawyers have collected over 200 million dollars for our clients.
-Let our lawyers protect your legal rights so you can focus on making the best recovery possible.
+Let our bike accident lawyers protect your legal rights so you can focus on making the best recovery possible.

 Call (888) 488-1391 to schedule your free consultation with an experienced California bicycle injury lawyer.